-In 2008 the BBC brought out a second CD and cassette, JUST A CLASSIC MINUTE, which includes a recording from the 60s, 70s, 80s and the 90s.
-I wrote and recorded an introduction to each show, and it is amazing to discover how the programme has progressed and evolved over the years, which I highlight in my introductions.
-In 2009 the BBC produced another CD and cassette of four classic recordings, which were introduced by Paul Merton and myself talking about each recording and the programme in general.
+Last summer the BBC brought out a second CD and cassette, JUST A CLASSIC MINUTE, which includes a recording from the 60s, 70s, 80s and the 90s.
+I have written and recorded an introduction to each show, and it is amazing to discover how the programme has progressed and evolved over the years, which I highlight in my introductions.
+This summer the BBC are producing another CD and cassette of four classic recordings, which will be introduced by Paul Merton and myself talking about each recording and the programme in general.
 If you enjoyed the previous four, you will love this one and the next.

-I agreed to return to the Edinburgh Festival Fringe with THE NICHOLAS PARSONS HAPPY HOUR – my comedy chat show – in the summer, in which I do some stand-up and have celebrity guests.
-I thought after nine successive years I might be overstaying my welcome, but the business was better than ever, so I agreed to go back.
-I love the whole atmosphere of the Festival Fringe and look forward to returning.
+I have agreed to return to the Edinburgh Festival Fringe with THE NICHOLAS PARSONS HAPPY HOUR – my comedy chat show – in 2008.
+I thought after seven successive years I might be overstaying my welcome, but the business last August was better than ever, so I have agreed to go back to The Pleasance.
+It will be at the same time, 5.15pm in the Cabaret Bar for the last three weeks of August.
+I love the whole atmosphere of the Festival Fringe and am looking forward to returning.

-I am still working on cruise ships, I enjoy the work and the different places the ship visits.
-In February 2007 I returned to work for Fred Olsen for two weeks on the Black Watch, cruising in the Middle East and up the Suez Canal, in July with P&O in the Eastern Mediterranean, and in October with Saga all along the North African coast on Saga Rose.
-I perform my One Man Comedy Show which is really stand-up, and my cultural show devoted to the life and work of the great nonsense poet Edward Lear, and a Cabaret Evening.
+I am still cruising, I enjoy the work and the different places the ship visits.
+In February last year I returned to work for Fred Olsen for two weeks on the Black Watch, cruising in the Middle East and up the Suez Canal, in July with P&O; in the Eastern Mediterranean, and in October with Saga all along the North African coast on Saga Rose.
+I perform my One Man Comedy Show dedicated to the life and work of the great nonsense poet Edward Lear, and a Cabaret Evening.

-In October and November 2007 I completed an amazing tour around this country with my One Man Show devoted to Edward Lear, visiting a different venue nearly every night; a lot were literary festivals.
+In October and November 2006 I completed an amazing tour around this country with my One Man Show devoted to Edward Lear, visiting a different venue nearly every night; a lot were literary festivals.
 It was a demanding experience which I won’t repeat in a hurry.
-In 2008 and 2009 I was more selective and performed the show at a number of individual dates spread out through the year in between other work, and of course when working on cruise ships.
+In 2007 I was more selective and performed the show at a number of individual dates spread out through the year in between other work, and of course when working on cruise ships.